anishanawar/CS180-Lyf180-Project/README.md

   - **Completed:**
   -

-### User Story 2: Habit Tracking & Personal Growth Engagement
+### User Story 2: Habit Tracking & Personal Growth Engagement [Julian
 - **Story:**
   *As a user, I want to track my engagement with the app and have metrics for my goals.*